 Kinsta is an interesting beast.
 It’s all the way down at number four because, well, it’s expensive as heck.
 Also, it only hosts WordPress and WooCommerce sites, applications, and databases.
-That’s right, nothing else… just WordPress.
+That’s right, nothing else.
 And it costs more than any other host on this list.
 However, for a good reason – mainly, its services are hosted on the ultra-secure Google Cloud platform.

-But it still made the list in part because it’s the fastest, most reliable, most convenient WordPress hosting around.
-Moreover – because this host specializes in WordPress alone – the team at Kinsta knows exactly how to secure a WordPress site, and they’d be more than happy to do it for you when needed.
+That’s why Kinsta still made the list: because it’s the fastest, most reliable, most convenient WordPress hosting around.
+Moreover – because this host specializes in WordPress – the team at Kinsta knows exactly how to secure a WordPress site, and they’d be more than happy to do it for you when needed.
 It’s the ultimate in paying more so you can do less of the work yourself.

 Two-factor authentication.
 I’d like to reiterate how important it is that your actual hosting account doesn’t get hacked, as stolen accounts can be a real pain to get back.
 Kinsta has two-factor authentication to help you avoid that.

 Enterprise-grade firewall and DDoS protection.
 Kinsta comes with everything you need to protect your business, blog, or magazine site when it gets popular.
 After all, popularity brings the angry people with botnets out of the woodwork.

 A full-on security guarantee with expert help.
 The Kinsta support team will manually remove malware for you if need be.
 It’s a part of Kinsta’s security guarantee, which is standard on all plans.
 The team will make your site secure if they have to go in and do it themselves, but there is a caveat: the security guarantee will not be honored if your site uses pirated WordPress plugins or themes.
 You should always make sure you have the rights to everything on your site, in any case.